 - Build a culture that attracts and retains top talent for all positions within the research unit;

-- Oversees engagement and professional development opportunities for all research staff; and
+- Oversee engagement and professional development opportunities for all research staff; and

-- Work to ensure research staff meet internal and funder deadlines and obligations for the delivery of research products and reports.
+- Work to ensure the research department meets internal and funder deadlines and obligations for the delivery of research products and reports.

-- Excellent writing, editing and verbal communications skills, including presentation skills;
+- Excellent written and verbal communications skills, including presentation skills;

-- Strong Existing Network.
-You are known and respected in the progressive research community bringing existing relationships that will facilitate expansion of our research and policy work;
+- A strong existing network—the candidate will be known and respected in the progressive research community, bringing existing relationships that will facilitate expansion of our research and policy work;

-- Proven track record of effectively interacting with diverse stakeholders including executives, researchers, practitioners, policy and advocacy organizations, public officials, and Board of Directors;
+- Proven track record of effectively interacting with diverse stakeholders including executives, researchers, practitioners, policy and advocacy organizations, public officials, and Boards of Directors;

 - Ability to work well under pressure with tight deadlines and multiple priorities.